TouK/nussknacker/docs/Quickstart.md

 ## Test process with data
 * Click 'Deploy' on right panel
-* Verify on Flink GUI at http://localhost:8081/flink/ that your process is running
+* Verify on Flink UI at http://localhost:8081/flink/ that your process is running
 * Run ./testData/sendTestTransactions.sh script a few times to generate some data (first run may end with error from Kafka - don't worry about it).
 Script will send some json data to "transactions" Kafka topic.
 * Go to Metrics tab on Nussknacker main panel - you should see changed metrics.
 Your process just processed data from Kafka and saved filtered results!